 Coordinator: Ms Maria Nicolae

-The Community Law Clinic is a 10-week program that enables law students, during their degrees, to volunteer their time to gain practical insight and experience in a variety of community law matters.
-The Clinic is a collaboration between the Bond University Faculty of Law and the Gold Coast Community Legal Centre, and is located at the Gold Coast Community Legal Centre on the Gold Coast.
+The Community Law Clinic is a program that enables law students, during their degrees, to volunteer their time to gain practical insight and experience in a variety of community law matters.
+The Clinic is a collaboration between the Bond University Faculty of Law and the Gold Coast Community Legal Centre and is located at the Gold Coast Community Legal Centre on the Gold Coast.
 Students volunteer during the semester for approximately 12 to 16 hrs.
-Dates and times are subject to change subject to the needs of the Gold Coast Community Legal Centre and the students' academic commitments.
+Dates and times are subject to change and are determined on the needs of the Gold Coast Community Legal Centre and the students' academic commitments.